webplatform/docs/concepts/programming/variables_in_javascript/index.md

 To receive non-ASCII character input, the client needs to send the input as Unicode.
 Using a standard enhanced keyboard, the client cannot easily input the additional characters supported by Unicode.
 Sometimes, the only way to input Unicode characters is by using Unicode escape sequences.

-For more information on Unicode, see the [http://www.unicode.org/ Unicode Home Page] and The Unicode Standard, Version 2.0, published by Addison-Wesley, 1996.
+For more information on Unicode, see the [http://www.unicode.org/|Unicode Home Page] and The Unicode Standard, Version 2.0, published by Addison-Wesley, 1996.

 ==Resources==